 If you attend any of the EA events which are put on by our partners, we will have access to the personal information you provide them in order to keep track of who is attending.

-Our EA 1-1 meeting application may ask for personal information about you relating to the the subject of your application.
+Our application forms may ask for personal information about you relating to the the subject of your application.

 If you contact us for any reason, we may keep a record of that correspondence.